sts10/compound-passphrase-list-safety-checker-simple/readme.markdown

 within the 2-phrase guess space we'll have "paperboyhood" appear twice: once as [paperboy][hood] and again as [paper][boyhood].
 Unfortunately the current version of this tool would NOT do anything to fix this list.

 Note: A Fediverse user brought this situation to my attention.

+I'm attempting to check for this conditional as well in this [more complex version of this tool](https://github.com/sts10/compound-passphrase-list-safety-checker).

 ## What this tool does